All you need to know about Group E contenders Spain, Sweden, Poland and Slovakia.

 Coach: Janne Andersson

-The brains behind Sweden's recent renaissance, steering them to a first World Cup in 12 years, then topping a UEFA Nations League group including Russia and Turkey.
+The brains behind Sweden's recent renaissance, Andersson took charge in 2016, steering his side to a first World Cup in 12 years, then topping a UEFA Nations League group including Russia and Turkey.

-Draw reaction: “It is neither a nightmare nor a dream.
+Draw reaction: "It is neither a nightmare nor a dream.
 We’ve got some healthy competition.
-We aim to progress, and that goal hasn’t changed.
+We aim to progress, that goal hasn’t changed.
 Spain are definitely one of the toughest teams you can get.
-But at the same time, we have met them twice this year and felt that we were close to turning them over at home.
-So, it is a matter of preparing in the best way possible.
-Then we’ll see.”
+But at the same time, we met them twice [in 2019] and felt we were close to turning them over at home [1-1].
+So it is a matter of preparing in the best way possible.
+Then we’ll see."

 Key player: Robin Olsen

-The Cagliari custodian's reach, physique and safe hands have time and again proven invaluable for Sweden.
+The on-loan Everton custodian's reach, physique and safe hands have time and again proven invaluable for Sweden.

 One to watch: Alexander Isak

-AIK's youngest ever scorer at 16, and the national team's at 17.
-Now 20 and at Real Sociedad, the towering striker is mature beyond his years.
+AIK's youngest ever goalscorer at 16, the national team's at 17, Isak is now 21 and plying his trade at Real Sociedad.
+The towering striker remains mature beyond his years.

 Did you know?